rmerkel/P/README.md

  0.27	| Fixed typo in varparam.p
  0.28	| Bit-wise operations
  0.29	| Manditory '()' on procedure/function declaractions and calls.
+ 0.30	| Added builtin type natural; a range of 0..maxint

 ## Design and implementation notes

 * To support passing strings, or more generally, arrays to write[ln], a count is passed with each parameter, 1 for scalers, N for the string or array length.
-* Need to make "()" manditory for subroutine declaractions and calls.
+* Opening and closing brackets "()" are mandatory for subroutine declarations and calls.
-* Need to add "var" subroutine parameter types.
-This requires the ability to create var types so that expresson results can be passed by reference, and so subroutines know to deference these references.
+* Currently supports "var" subroutine parameter types for pass by reference, but pointers might be a better choice.
 * No set operations, but using bitwise operators, bit_and/or/xor/not in their place.
+* Currently, the interpreter uses a memory model somewhere between fully tagged, and a simple.
+While Datum directly supports simple types, there is no support for user defined types.
+This requires the compiler to generate limit check instructions.
+If Datums contained a TypeDescPtr, the interpreter could could make range check errors directly.

 ## Author
     Randy Merkel, Slowly but Surly Software.